 Bus Roadeo Toolkit

 Welcome to the Bus Roadeo Toolkit.
-This online toolkit and video were created to help transit agencies, transit associations, non-profit social services agencies and state Departments of Transportation (DOT) plan for and implement a bus roadeo and should help ensure consistent judging of contestants as they travel through the obstacle course.
-A bus roadeo is great for teambuilding, improving morale, promoting safety and it enables drivers to show their skills and network with other people working within the transit industry.
-It may also result in your drivers competing and winning at the national level.
+This online toolkit and video were created to help transit agencies, transit associations, non-profit social services agencies, and state Departments of Transportation (DOT) plan for and implement a bus roadeo and ensure consistent judging of contestants as they travel through the obstacle course.
+A bus roadeo is great for teambuilding, improving morale, and promoting safety.
+It also enables drivers to show their skills and network with other people in the transit industry, and may result in your drivers competing at the national level.

 - Dan Harrigan, Arizona DOT

-John Filippone, Roaring Fork Transportation Authority, Aspen, CO
+- John Filippone, Roaring Fork Transportation Authority, Aspen, CO

-Lee Bigwater, Navajo Nation Transit, Window Rock, AZ
+- Lee Bigwater, Navajo Nation Transit, Window Rock, AZ

 - Louis Friend, Chickaloon Native Village, Chickaloon, AK

 - Chris Kleehammer, Southeast Tennessee Human Resource Agency, Dunlap TN

-Ryan Marshall, Cedar City, Cedar City, UT
+- Ryan Marshall, Cedar City, Cedar City, UT

-Tracy Young, Arizona DOT
+- Tracy Young, Arizona DOT